-ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens may enter the Philippines for purposes of tourism without a visa if they present their U.S. passport, valid for at least six months after their date of entry into the Philippines, and a return ticket to the United States or an onward ticket to another country.
-Upon arrival, immigration authorities will annotate your passport with an entry visa valid for 21 days.
-If you plan to stay longer than 21 days, you must apply for an extension at the Philippine Bureau of Immigration and Deportation's main office at Magallanes Drive, Intramuros, Manila, or at any of its provincial offices.
-If you are coming to the Philippines for purposes other than tourism, please check the Embassy of the Philippines website and/or the Philippine Bureau of Immigration for visa requirements.
+ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: U.S. citizens may enter the Philippines for purposes of tourism without a visa if they present their U.S. passport valid for at least six months the date of their entry into the Philippines, and a return ticket to the United States or an onward ticket to another country.
+Upon your arrival, immigration authorities will annotate your passport with an entry visa valid for 30 days.
+If you plan to stay longer than 30 days, you must apply for an extension at the Philippine Bureau of Immigration and Deportation's main office at Magallanes Drive, Intramuros, Manila, or at any of its provincial offices.
+If you know you will stay in the Philippines for more than 30 days, you can obtain afifty-nine (59) day visa at the Philippine embassy or consulate closest to you before traveling to the Philippines.Once in the Philippines, you can apply for a twenty-nine day extension.
+If you are coming to the Philippines for purposes other than tourism, please check the Embassy of the Philippines website for visa requirements.
 You may be denied entry or be given a fine if your purpose for entry is other than tourism and you do not possess the correct visa.

 HIV/AIDS restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors.
 However U.S. citizens applying for residency status in the Philippines can be excluded based on this illness.
 Please verify this information with the Embassy of the Philippines at 1600 Massachusetts Avenue, NW, Washington, D.C.
 20036, telephone 202-467-9300 before you travel.